 - HOLIDAY HOURS: Some churches and stores will be closed during the holiday season.

 All GEEO/G Adventures group trips are accompanied by one of G Adventure’s group leaders, which they refer to as Chief Experience Officers (CEOs).
 The aim of the group leader is to take the hassle out of your travels and to help you have the best trip possible.
 They will provide information on the places you are traveling through, offer suggestions for things to do and see, recommend great local eating venues, and introduce you to our local friends.
 Our itineraries often have plenty of free time to explore on your own.

 While not being guides in the traditional sense, you can expect them to have a broad general knowledge of the countries visited on the trip, including historical, cultural, religious, and social aspects.
 We also use local guides where we think more specific knowledge will add to the enjoyment of the places we are visiting – we think it’s the best of both worlds.

 This trip includes light walking and optional moderate hiking that is suitable for most fitness levels.

 Alternatively, you can get a taxi located just outside the arrivals exit.
-The taxi ride from the airport to the city center costs around 16,000-18,000 ISK.
+The taxi ride from the airport to the city center generally costs between $100-200 USD.